XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/GeographicDestinationTree.md

 ### Method Goals

-This method returns the provider's geographic tree where each node indicates whether the call is accessible from availability which is indicate with a parameter with values of true and false.
+This method returns the supplier's geographic tree where each node indicates whether the request is accessible from availability, indicated with a parameter with values true or false.
 The main difference between the methods GeographicalTree and DestinationTree is that GeographicalTree has this boolean parameter.